 δ and then applying more arguments

-y all happens in one step and without much exposition in terms of what
+y, all happen in one step and without much exposition in terms of what

 δ depends on.
 A similar phenomenon occurs in backwards reasoning.
-If the target is
+If the goal is

 dist (f 𝑥) (f 𝑦) < ε, in proof texts the continuity of

-f will be applied in one step to replace this goal with
+f is applied in one step to replace this goal with

 dist x y < δ, where